Open Gromov-Witten invariants from the Fukaya category

 \subsection{Acknowledgements}

 I am greatly indebted to my advisor, Nick Sheridan, who explained to me the initial idea of the relative cyclic open-closed map.
 I would also like to thank Sara Tukachinsky for explaining a wide variety of ideas from her series of joint papers with Jake Solomon.
-This work was partly supported by a Royal Society Research Grant for Research Fellows RGF\textbackslash R1\textbackslash181009 and ERC Starting Grant 850713 – HMS and EPSRC Grant EP/W015749/1.
+This work was partly supported by the Royal Society Research Grant for Research Fellows: RGFnR1n181009ERC, the ERC Starting Grant 850713 – HMS and EPSRC Grant EP/W015749/1.